ianozsvald/EuroPython2011_HighPerformanceComputing/docs/index.rst

 We're using the Mandelbrot problem as we can vary the complexity of the task by drawing more (or less) pixels and we can calculate more (or less) iterations per pixel.
 We'll look at improvements in Python to make the code run a bit faster and then we'll look at fast C libraries and ways to convert the code directly to C for the best speed-ups.

-This task is embarressignly parallel which means that we can easily parallelise each operation.
+This task is embarrassingly parallel which means that we can easily parallelise each operation.
 This allows us to experiment with multi-CPU and multi-machine approaches along with trying NVIDIA's CUDA on a Graphics Processing Unit.

 Versions and dependencies